-In this lesson, students connect to the essential question, "What do the effects of life events look like?" through the skill of summarizing.
-To answer that question, students summarize a slam poem, a short story, and a recent Presidential speech.
-To make a personal connection to the skill of summarizing, students write a short summary social media post that reflects their own life event.
-To summarize the lesson, students write a summary of what the effects of life events look like to them.
+In this lesson, students will connect to the essential question, "What do the effects of life events look like?" through the skill of summarizing.
+To answer that question, students will summarize a slam poem, a short story, and a recent Presidential speech.
+To make a personal connection to the skill of summarizing, students will write a tweet that reflects their own life event.
+To summarize the lesson, students will write a summary of what the effects of life events look like to them.